-Parties to conflicts are strongly encouraged to exercise their best will and seek to resolve disagreements as amicably or informally as possible.
-When a student is a party to a conflict, the Office of Student Affairs is available to help reach such informal resolutions.
-The following processes are available to students, faculty, and staff who need or desire the structure that a formal grievance process provides when less formal resolutions are inappropriate or impossible.
+Parties to conflicts are strongly encouraged to exercise their best will and seek to resolve disagreements as amicably and directly as possible.
+When a student is a party to a conflict, Student Affairs is available to help reach such resolutions.
+The following processes are available to students, faculty, and staff who need or desire the structure that a grievance process provides when direct resolutions are inappropriate or impossible.
 All reports made to Amherst College are reviewed and action is taken based on information known or learned about the report.

-Any student who may require an accommodation to participate in a College adjudication process should contact the Office of Accessibility Services and the respective primary point of contact listed below.
+Any student who may require an accommodation to participate in a College process should contact Accessibility Services and the respective primary point of contact listed below.
 Any student who may require language translation or interpretation services should contact the respective primary point of contact listed below.
 Any staff or faculty member who may need these services should contact Human Resources.

-Multiple factors influence the appropriateness of which of the four adjudication processes might be initiated to resolve a conflict.
+Multiple factors influence the appropriateness of which of the resolution pathways might be initiated to resolve a conflict.
 The affiliation or role of the parties to a conflict is one such factor.
-Whatever factors may emerge as influential, College officials associated with each adjudication process can assist interested parties in making informed decisions.
+Whatever factors may emerge as influential, College officials associated with each process can assist interested parties in making informed decisions.

 The Community Standards Adjudication Process (CSAP)

-The CSAP can be initiated only against Amherst College students, Five College students enrolled in Amherst College courses who are alleged to have violated standards of intellectual responsibility, or Amherst College student groups (see Section 28.) and only for allegations that do not include sexual misconduct, (see Section 3, Interim Title IX Policy).
-The primary point of contact for information about this procedure is the Director of Community Standards, (413) 542-2337. https://www.amherst.edu/offices/student-affairs/community-standards
+The CSAP can be initiated only against Amherst College students, Five College students enrolled in Amherst College courses who are alleged to have violated standards of academic integrity, or Amherst College student groups and only for allegations that are not covered by the Interim Title IX Policy.
+The primary point of contact for information about this procedure is Community Standards, email@example.com. https://www.amherst.edu/mm/500781

-Amherst College students alleged to have engaged in sexual misconduct may be adjudicated by Sexual Misconduct Adjudication Process described in Section 13, The Interim Title IX Grievance Policy.
-The primary point of contact for information about this procedure is the Title IX Coordinator, (413) 542-5707. https://www.amherst.edu/campuslife/health-safety-wellness/sexual-respect
+Amherst College students alleged to have engaged in sexual misconduct may be adjudicated by the Interim Title IX Grievance Process described in Section 13.
+The primary point of contact for information about this procedure is the Title IX Coordinator, (413) 542-5707. https://www.amherst.edu/mm/335912